Teaching your children to save

-Learning how to live a debt-free life is a lesson that parents need to teach their children from a very early age.
+Learning how to live a debt-free life is a lesson should be taught at a very early age.
 Once you inculcate good values in the child, they will understand the value of every dollar they have, and learn how to live within their means.
-There is nothing like being too young to learn how to use money, and it is the responsibility of every parent to teach their children how to.
+There is nothing like being too young to learn how to save and use money.
+It is the responsibility of every parent to teach their children how to.

-Teaching financial responsibility from an early age builds a strong foundation for the child and will eliminate financial burdens that could end up being your responsibility.
+Teaching financial responsibility from an early age builds a strong foundation for the child.
+It will eliminate financial burdens that could end up being your responsibility.

 How can you start them on the right path?